GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

 - `SharedArrayBuffer` is currently available in Desktop Chrome, but from Chrome 91 it will be limited to cross-origin isolated pages.
-If you don't think you can make this change in time, you can [register for an origin trial](#origin-trial) to retain the current behavior until Chrome 93.
+If you don't think you can make this change in time, you can [register for an origin trial](#origin-trial) to retain the current behavior until at least Chrome 96.
 - If you intend to enable cross-origin isolation to continue using `SharedArrayBuffer` evaluate the impact this will have on other cross-origin elements on your website, e.g. ad placements.
 Check if `SharedArrayBuffer` is